dotcms-plugins/com.dotcms.ema/README.md

 4. When accepting these POSTs, add the additional markup dotCMS requires to enable edit mode.

 ### How it works
-When dotCMS receives an edit mode request for a page on a site with EMA support, dotCMS will `POST` the "Page as a Service" data including the template, containers, layout and contents on the page to your EMA site (example payload found at the endpoint `/api/v1/page/json/{path}`).  dotCMS `POSTs` this payload to your EMA renderer with the content type  of `application/x-www-form-urlencoded` and the "Page as a Service" data json in the parameter `dotPageData`.
-The remote application or SPA needs to be built to accept this POSTed data, parse the `dotPageData` param and use it to statically render your App server-side in that state our route.  dotCMS will read this rendered state/html and return it to edit mode.
+The EMA plugin acts like a Servlet Filter listening for "Edit Mode" requests.
+When the plugin receives an edit mode request for a page on a site with EMA support, it will `POST` the Page API data/context including the template, containers, layout , content and vistor information to your SPA or remote site (example payload found at the endpoint `/api/v1/page/json/{path}`).  dotCMS `POSTs` this payload to your SPA or remote site renderer with the content type  of `application/x-www-form-urlencoded` and the Page API data as a json string as the form parameter `dotPageData`.
+The remote application or SPA needs to be built to accept this POSTed parameter, parse the `dotPageData` param and use it to statically render your App server-side in that state our route.  dotCMS will read this rendered state/html and return it to edit mode.

 ## Routes
 dotCMS EMA supports two kinds of routes -  page routes and slug routes.
-This is because the page API supports both page urls and slug urls, and when a link is followed in the dotCMS SPA, the page API data is just requested based on the url being managed .
-Both these are valid API requests for page data
+This works because dotCMS is a hybrid system and the page API supports requests for page data using real page urls, which can include page urls and slug urls.
+This means that both of these are valid API requests for page data
 ```https://demo.dotcms.com/api/v1/page/json/about-us/index```
 and
 ```https://demo.dotcms.com/api/v1/page/json/blogs/your-blog-slug-url-mapped-title```